Author Archives: HVAC Webmasters

 It is common to get discouraged when making cold calls.
 You will hear the word “no” quite well, so prepare for that.
 Most importantly, don’t get discouraged by the customer’s reaction, even if it’s vile.

-Of course, not everyone needs AC services now, but most people will need them at some point.
+Of course, not everyone needs AC services now, but most people will need them eventually.
 As a result, make sure that you are reaching those people.
 That means being persistent and keeping up with your cold call efforts.

 Consult With an Attorney Before Cold Calling - HVAC Webmasters Does NOT Provide Legal Advice.